14 Top-Rated Midwestern Weekend Getaways

 Get ready for a fun and action-packed weekend in Indianapolis, the state capital of Indiana.
-While the city is popular for the Indianapolis 500 on the Indianapolis Motor Speedway, there are so many other things to do in Indianapolis for families and couples, and it is a perfect location for a guys or gals weekend.
+While the city is popular for the Indianapolis 500 on the Indianapolis Motor Speedway, there are so many other attractions in Indianapolis for families and couples, and it is a perfect location for a guys or gals weekend.

 The first stop for families should be The Children's Museum of Indianapolis, the largest children's museum in the world.
 Activities here can easily consume a day, so you will want to split the rest of your time to cover some of the other top family-friendly stops, like the Indianapolis Zoo, Indiana State Museum, and enjoying the outdoors at White River State Park.

 While there are many great hotels in Indianapolis, kids will love the unique experience at the Crowne Plaza Indianapolis-Dwtn-Union Stn, where they can stay the night inside an original Pullman train car preserved right on the tracks in Union Station.

 Couples can enjoy the city scene with date nights taking in a show at The Cabaret or booking a couples spa experience at Conrad Spa or Woodhouse.

 Spend part of your weekend taking in the Indianapolis Museum of Art and sharing a plate of tasty and trendy creations at Bluebeard, followed by a romantic stroll along the Central Canal.

 For groups looking for a guys' or girls' weekend away, consider taking in a sporting event like a Colts or Pacers game, take a tour of the Indianapolis Motor Speedway Museum, or rev up some friendly competition at Speedway Indoor Karting.